-Whether exploring the quaint backstreets of downtown Nassau, relaxing on the powdery white sands of famous Cable Beach or Cabbage Beach on Paradise Island, or enjoying the buzz of the gaming tables at the largest casino in the Caribbean, there is never a dull moment in Nassau and Paradise Island!
+Whether exploring the quaint backstreets of downtown Nassau, relaxing on the powdery white sands of Cable or Cabbage Beach or enjoying the buzz of the gaming tables at the largest casino in the Caribbean, there is never a dull moment in Nassau and Paradise Island.

-Paradise Island Beach Club Villas- This tropical oceanfront resort consists of 44 villas perched above the dreamy blue waters of Cabbage Beach, Paradise Island.
+Paradise Island Beach Club Villas- this tropical oceanfront resort consists of 44 villas perched above the dreamy blue waters of Cabbage Beach.
 Each villa sleeps up to six people and either looks over the lush grounds or out to sea.
 When you’re not catering for yourself, there are plenty of places locally to dine out.

 Margaritaville Beach Resort - Every night is party night at this laid-back resort just minutes away from Junkanoo Beach and colourful Nassau.
 Enjoy the pools set in lush, tropical grounds with views over the ocean and delicious island eats at the fun Margaritaville Restaurant.

 Breezes Resort & Spa - this all-inclusive resort is popular amongst the young and young at heart.
 If you enjoy lively music,dancing the night away and Pina Colada on tap......this is the place for you!
 This unpretentious resort is set on a spectacular part of Cable Beach and only a short bus/taxi ride into historic Nassau.
 Free weddings are available at this resort.